 - a.
-For access in accordance with Article 5.a.(i) or (iii): visual observation; collection of environmental samples; utilization of radiation detection and measurement devices; application of seals and other identifying and tamper indicating devices specified in Subsidiary Arrangements; and other objective measures which have been demonstrated to be technically feasible and the use of which has been agreed by the Board of Governors (hereinafter referred to as the "Board") and following consultations between the Agency and the Government of the Republic of Korea. - b.
-For access in accordance with Article 5.a.(ii): visual observation; item counting of nuclear material; non-destructive measurements and sampling; utilization of radiation detection and measurement devices; examination of records relevant to the quantities, origin and disposition of the material; collection of environmental samples; and other objective measures which have been demonstrated to be technically feasible and the use of which has been agreed by the Board and following consultations between the Agency and the Government of the Republic of Korea.
+For access in accordance with Article 5.a.(i) or (iii): visual observation; collection of environmental samples; utilization of radiation detection and measurement devices; application of seals and other identifying and tamper indicating devices specified in Subsidiary Arrangements; and other objective measures which have been demonstrated to be technically feasible and the use of which has been agreed by the Board of Governors (hereinafter referred to as the "Board") and following consultations between the Agency and the State. - b.
+For access in accordance with Article 5.a.(ii): visual observation; item counting of nuclear material; non-destructive measurements and sampling; utilization of radiation detection and measurement devices; examination of records relevant to the quantities, origin and disposition of the material; collection of environmental samples; and other objective measures which have been demonstrated to be technically feasible and the use of which has been agreed by the Board and following consultations between the Agency and the State. - c.
+For access in accordance with Article 5.b.: visual observation; collection of environmental samples; utilization of radiation detection and measurement devices; examination of safeguards relevant production and shipping records; and other objective measures which have been demonstrated to be technically feasible and the use of which has been agreed by the Board and following consultations between the Agency and the State. - d.
+For access in accordance with Article 5.c.: collection of environmental samples and, in the event the results do not resolve the question or inconsistency at the location specified by the Agency pursuant to Article 5.c., utilization at that location of visual observation, radiation detection and measurement devices, and, as agreed by the State and the Agency, other objective measures.

-- c.
-For access in accordance with Article 5.b.: visual observation; collection of environmental samples; utilization of radiation detection and measurement devices; examination of safeguards relevant production and shipping records; and other objective measures which have been demonstrated to be technically feasible and the use of which has been agreed by the Board and following consultations between the Agency and the Government of the Republic of Korea. - d.
-For access in accordance with Article 5.c.: collection of environmental samples and, in the event the results do not resolve the question or inconsistency at the location specified by the Agency pursuant to Article 5.c., utilization at that location of visual observation, radiation detection and measurement devices, and, as agreed by the Government of the Republic of Korea and the Agency, other objective measures.
+a.
+Upon request by the State, the Agency and the State shall make arrangements for managed access under this Protocol in order to prevent the dissemination of proliferation sensitive information, to meet safety or physical protection requirements, or to protect proprietary or commercially sensitive information.
+Such arrangements shall not preclude the Agency from conducting activities necessary to provide credible assurance of the absence of undeclared nuclear material and activities at the location in question, including the resolution of a question relating to the correctness and completeness of the information referred to in Article 2 or of an inconsistency relating to that information.

-- a.
-Upon request by the Government of the Republic of Korea, the Agency and the Government of the Republic of Korea shall make arrangements for managed access under this Protocol in order to prevent the dissemination of proliferation sensitive information, to meet safety or physical protection requirements, or to protect proprietary or commercially sensitive information.
-Such arrangements shall not preclude the Agency from conducting activities necessary to provide credible assurance of the absence of undeclared nuclear material and activities at the location in question, including the resolution of a question relating to the correctness and completeness of the information referred to in Article 2 or of an inconsistency relating to that information. - b.
-The Government of the Republic of Korea may, when providing the information referred to in Article 2, inform the Agency of the places at a site or location at which managed access may be applicable. - c.
-Pending the entry into force of any necessary Subsidiary Arrangements, the Government of the Republic of Korea may have recourse to managed access consistent with the provisions of paragraph a. above.
+- b.
+The State may, when providing the information referred to in Article 2, inform the Agency of the places at a site or location at which managed access may be applicable. - c.
+Pending the entry into force of any necessary Subsidiary Arrangements, the State may have recourse to managed access consistent with the provisions of paragraph a. above.

-Nothing in this Protocol shall preclude the Government of the Republic of Korea from offering the Agency access to locations in addition to those referred to in Articles 5 and 9 or from requesting the Agency to conduct verification activities at a particular location.
+Nothing in this Protocol shall preclude the State from offering the Agency access to locations in addition to those referred to in Articles 5 and 9 or from requesting the Agency to conduct verification activities at a particular location.
 The Agency shall, without delay, make every reasonable effort to act upon such a request.

-The Government of the Republic of Korea shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if the Government of the Republic of Korea is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
-The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and the Government of the Republic of Korea.
+The State shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if the State is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
+The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and the State.

-The Agency shall inform the Government of the Republic of Korea of:
+The Agency shall inform the State of: